CinchSolution/downloads/README.md

 ## 📖 Overview

-**Cinch Audio Recorder Pro** is a professional desktop application for recording streaming audio, allowing you to easily capture music from Spotify, Apple Music, Amazon Music, and other streaming platforms.
+**Cinch Audio Recorder Pro** is a professional desktop application for recording streaming audio, allowing you to easily capture music from all streaming platforms.
 The software automatically splits recorded content into individual songs and saves them as high-quality audio files with complete ID3 tags and album artwork.

 ### ✨ Why Choose Cinch?